May 30, 2025

 • user behavior analytics, like click-through rates, how long users stay on a page (dwell time), and conversion rates for particular results,

-• location data, which is key for local searches or queries tied to a specific geography,
+• location data, which is key for local searches or queries tied to a specific geography.
+Searching “pizza” in Chicago vs. Naples yields very different needs.

 • popularity metrics, showing which content is frequently visited or highly rated by others,